Azure/acr/docs/custom-domain/README.md

        - `az acr show -n myregistry --query identity.userAssignedIdentities`

 For greater isolation, we recommend that you put each certificate in its own key vault and set its access policy independently.
 The registry should always have access to the key vault secrets.

-> [!NOTE]
+### Certificate updates and rotation

-> The registry configures each custom domain certificate without version.
-This configuration allows you to update the certificate in the key vault, causing the registry to pick up the latest certificate version.
+The registry configures each custom domain certificate without referencing a specific version in Azure Key Vault.
+With this configuration, the registry regularly checks the key vault and automatically uses the latest certificate version there for its operations.

+To rotate or update a custom domain certificate, upload the new certificate version to the secret's location in the key vault.
+The registry automatically uses the latest certificate version within a short time.

 ### Enhanced security with Virtual Networks
 Azure Key Vault allows you to [restrict access](https://docs.microsoft.com/azure/key-vault/key-vault-overview-vnet-service-endpoints) to specific virtual networks only.
 ACR custom domains are currently _not supported_ where key vault access is restricted, but this is work in progress and will be available with system managed identities only.